Reece-elder/software-recap/Java/004-Flow-Control/theory.md

 Main takes priority, top down FROM main to the end of the app.
 Jumping between methods if need be

+Exercise - Create 3 methods that each return different strings, make your main method system print the returns of those methods in a different order than chronological

 ## Java Call Stack

 Call stack used to keep track of method calls, if a method is called BEFORE the current method finishes it is pushed to the top of the stack
 Last-in First-Out

 ## Scope

+Exercise

+Do the 'Results' Exercise in the exercise book